-the provisional period This agreement outlines all conditions for the Conditional Recognition process.
-This agreement is signed by the organization's representative with the intent of being in gostanding with UIC through official chartering by the end of this probationary period ar affirming that the organization will comply with the guidelines and criteria for the ent the provisional period. nd You are hereby advised of the UIC Student Code of Conduct, Illinois Complied Status F Law, (720 ILCS 5/12C-50) Sec.
+Conditional Recognition is Granted/Denied: Representative of chapter: By signing here, I acknowledge that my chapter is requesting Conditional Recognition with the understanding I must meet the requirements of this agreement. h This agreement outlines all conditions for the Conditional Recognition process.
+This agreement is signed by the organization's representative with the intent of being in good standing with UIC through official chartering by the end of this probationary period and affirming that the organization will comply with the guidelines and criteria for the entirety the provisional period. of You are hereby advised of the UIC Student Code of Conduct, Illinois Complied Status Hazing Law, (720 ILCS 5/12C-50) Sec.
 12C-50, which applies to all UIC students.
-Violations ma result in discipline under UIC Dean of Students.
-Acts/Incidents of hazing will be grounds for immediate revocation of the charter. or commit any act that injures, degrades, or disgraces or tends to injure, degrade or dany fellow student or person attending the institution.
-Every organization must include a "non-hazing" statement of the following: Neither the nor its members shall conspire to engage in hazing, participate in h Completion of this form and the granting of Conditional Recognition will permit the st the Office of Student Engagement to distribute important contacts and explanatory information to interested campus and community members, especially new or prospestudents.
-This information may be used in office publications, including the OSE web ctive includes race, religion, national origin, ethnicity, color, age, gender, marital status, citizenship, sexual orientation, and disability.
-This charter serves as the annual staten the chapter president attesting that the organization has no rules or policies which discriminate based on race, religion, national origin, ethnicity, color, age, gender, mar status, citizenship, sexual orientation or disability. nent Every organization must include a non-discrimination statement in their constitution v 1. .
-1.
+Violations may result in discipline under UIC Dean of Students.
+3 Acts/Incidents of hazing will be grounds for immediate revocation of the charter.
+Every organization must include a "non-hazing" statement of the following: Neither the nor its members shall conspire to engage in hazing, participate in hazing or commit any act that injures, degrades, or disgraces or tends to injure, degrade or disgraces or tends to injure, degrade or disgraces or tends to injure, degrade or disgraces or tends to injure.
+Completion of this form and the granting of Conditional Recognition will permit the staff of the Office of Student Engagement to distribute important contacts and explanatory information to interested campus and community members, especially new or prospective students.
+This information may be used in office publications, including the OSE web site.
+Every organization must include a non-discrimination statement in their constitution which includes race, religion, national origin, ethnicity, color, age, gender, marital status, citizenship, sexual orientation, and disability.
+This charter serves as the annual statement the chapter president attesting that the organization has no rules or policies which discriminate based on race, religion, national origin, ethnicity, color, age, gender, marital status, citizenship, sexual orientation or disability.